Arthur Chaskalson

-Career
+Early life and career

 Born in Johannesburg, Chaskalson was educated at Hilton College and later graduated from the University of the Witwatersrand with a BCom (1952) and LLB Cum Laude (1954).

 In 1963, Chaskalson, along with Bram Fischer, Joel Joffe, Harry Schwarz, George Bizos, Vernon Berrangé and Harold Hanson, was part of the former President Nelson Mandela's defence team in the Rivonia Trial, which saw Mandela sentenced to life imprisonment.

 Chaskalson left a very successful legal practice to become a human rights lawyer, helping to establish the Legal Resources Centre, a non-profit organisation modeled after the NAACP Legal Defense and Educational Fund in the United States seeking to use the law to pursue justice and human rights around South Africa.
 Chaskalson served as the centre's director from November 1978 until September 1993.
-In 1975 and 1983, he was leading counsel in the cases of Veli Komani and Mehlolo Tom Rikhotso, which successfully challenged the legality of apartheid legislation seeking to establish influx control, crippling the government's ability to enforce influx control laws.
+In 1975 and 1983, he was leading counsel in the cases of Veli Komani and Mehlolo Tom Rikhotso, which successfully challenged the legality of apartheid legislation seeking to establish "influx control," crippling the government's ability to enforce influx control laws.

+Constitutional Court

 As the first president of South Africa's new Constitutional Court in 1994, and then later Chief Justice of the same court (following a Constitutional amendment act in 2001 which changed his title), Chaskalson gained a reputation as one of South Africa's leading jurists in constitutional and human rights issues.
 Chaskalson was a member of the technical committee on constitutional issues appointed by the multi-party negotiating forum in May 1993, acting as a key advisor on the adoption of the Interim Constitution of South Africa in 1993, and was regarded as one of the prime movers of a changing judiciary in South Africa during his time on the bench of the Constitutional Court.

-The court's first major decision under Chaskalson's leadership was the abolition of the death penalty on 6 June 1995.
+The court's first major decision under Chaskalson's leadership abolished the death penalty in S v Makwanyane on 6 June 1995.
+He also wrote notable majority judgments in Soobramoney v Minister of Health, KwaZulu-Natal and Minister of Public Works v Kyalami Ridge Environmental Association, and he co-wrote Fedsure Life Assurance v Greater Johannesburg Transitional Metropolitan Council with Justices Richard Goldstone and Kate O'Regan.

-More recently, Chaskalson had also become prominent internationally, becoming commissioner of the International Commission of Jurists in 1995 before being selected as one of South Africa's four members on the United Nations Permanent Court of Arbitration in 1999.
+Chaskalson also became prominent internationally, becoming commissioner of the International Commission of Jurists in 1995 before being selected as one of South Africa's four members on the United Nations Permanent Court of Arbitration in 1999.
 In 1989, he consulted on the writing of the Constitution of Namibia.
 He became the President of the International Commission of Jurists then from 2002 until 2008.